-The third space is the Pre-Design based Organization Design (Pre-DOD), which means a final prototype conception that will be the guidance to the implementation phase, without this pre-design, implementation can easily fall into chaos.
+The third space is the Pre-Design based Organization Design (Pre-DOD), which means a final prototype conception that will be the guidance to the implementation phase.
+Without this pre-design, implementation can easily fall into chaos.
 This way, in this space a fledged DOD interface is created to serve that purpose and to put everybody on the track to the final design.
-Two good things about prototyping is that you materialize and observe the big picture in less time and it can be changed later to be improved.
-Most of the projects and organizations we helped and participated achieved this space.
+Two good effects on prototyping result from materializing and observing the big picture in less time, being possible to change it later for improvements.
+For example, sometimes it is only possible to see the existence of problems or opportunities when we actually see and materialize the prototype.
+In fact, there are things that are difficult to see in the ideation stage where everything is still very rough.
+Most of the projects and organizations that the team helped and in which participated have achieved this space.